teppokoivula/TextformatterCodeBlocks/README.txt

 ## Getting started

 - Copy (or clone) the TextformatterCodeBlocks directory to /site/modules/
-- Go to Admin > Modules, hit "Check for new modules", and install TextformatterCodeBlocks
+- Go to Admin > Modules, hit "Refresh", and install TextformatterCodeBlocks
 - Enable "Code Blocks Textformatter" for fields in which you wish to use code blocks

 IMPORTANT: if you use Code Blocks Textformatter with a regular text or textarea field, make sure that you enable HTML Entity Encoder or use another method of escaping entities!